sky-uk/ruby-bootcamp/tutors.md

 _Found in [`exercises/collections`](exercises/collections)._

-The aim of this short exercise is to allow candidates time to research the Array API.
-Ideally they will settle on `Array#inject` to sum the total of the shopping list whilst fetching prices from the hash.
+The aim of this short exercise is to provide candidates time to research the Array API.
+They should settle on `Array#inject` to sum the total of the shopping list whilst fetching prices from the hash.

-Candidates will need to coerce the symbols to strings for the hash lookup, which may catch some out.
+Candidates will need to coerce the symbols to strings for the hash lookup, which may catch some of them out.

 ### Conditional Statements